JoyceQiao7/Marketing-Agent/README.md

-# Mulan-Marketing-Agent
+# Marketing-Agent

-An automated system that crawls social media platforms (Quora, Reddit, etc.) for AI video-related questions, stores them in a database, processes them through an AI agent (Mulan Agent) to determine if they're answerable, and automatically posts responses with workflow links.
+An automated system that crawls social media platforms (Quora, Reddit, etc.) for AI video-related questions, stores them in a database, processes them through an AI agent to determine if they're answerable, and automatically posts responses with workflow links.

 ## Table of Contents